rdg5/devops-challenge/documentation.md

 ### v1.2

-The app can be ran using helm charts.
+The app can be run using helm charts.
 For easier deploy apply the two deployments and the two services from the `helm-charts/bird/` and `helm-charts/birdImage/` folders.
 The birdapi can be reached through the `localhost:30001` nodeport.
 Please note that the birdimageapi is running in ClusterIP mode, if you want to access the api externally, you need to change the `birdimageapi-service.yaml` type to NodePort.